Why We Need

 It's easy: We're an innovative leader in housing.
 And 831 Water Street will be a pioneer in the future of housing in California.

 The mixed-use development, spread in two buildings on nearly an acre of land, is both affordable housing and spans up to market-rate housing.
-It will offer 71 affordable housing units in one building (due to federal affordable housing guidelines) and market-rate housing in the other.
+It will offer 71 affordable housing units in two buildings as well as market-rate housing for the other 69 units.
 There are studios, and one-, two- and three-bedroom units in each building.
-It will also offer five live/work units on the ground floor of the mixed- and market-rate building.
+It will also offer five live/work units on the ground floor of the four-story building.

-Our main function, however, is to reach the “missing middle” of housing: apartments that can house teachers, shopkeepers, students, college grads, police and firefighters.
+Besides serving unhoused veterans, families and seinors, one of 831 Water Street's main function is to reach the “missing middle” of housing: apartments that can house teachers, shopkeepers, students, college grads, police and firefighters.
 These people are the heart of Santa Cruz’s identity, as well as its economy.

 Many of them must travel long distances, from the valley, Watsonville, Salinas and even further just to get to work here in Santa Cruz.
 That’s not fair to them or is it good for the area around us.
 It clogs highways and surface streets, and adds to a massive turnover in talent, just now when we need it as we emerge from the pandemic.

 We have met with opposition groups and changed the design of the building to mitigate their concerns.
 We will be a good neighbor, and our excellent location near public transportation — as well as our high Walkability and Bikeability scores — will minimize traffic disruption.

 We also are offering plenty of green space for urban gardening and fresh air, including a rooftop area devoted to gardens, trees and relaxing.
 Our commitment to sustainability is also evident by our unique rainwater recycling project and other eco-friendly plans.
 We understand Santa Cruz’s commitment to a healthy environment.